7 Key Factors for Choosing Cloud Data Warehouse & Top Picks

 But performance under YOUR workload, total cost of ownership for YOUR usage patterns, and ecosystem fit with YOUR stack—those vary wildly.

 This guide gives you a concrete decision framework: seven evaluation criteria, comparisons, and use-case-specific recommendations.
-You can now match your business needs to the right cloud data warehouse without the guesswork.
+You can now match your business needs to the right cloud data warehouse and determine when working with a cloud data warehouse service provider makes sense without the guesswork.

 Key Takeaways